clicon/clixon-docs/standards.rst

 2. Subtree filtering does not support namespaces yet.

 Clixon supports netconf locks in default settings but *not* if ``CLICON_DATASTORE_CACHE`` is ``nocache`` mode.

+RFC 6022
+^^^^^^^^
+Clixon extends the RFC 6022 session parameter ``transport`` with "cli", "restconf", "netconf" and "snmp".
+In particular, the ``clixon_netconf`` application uses stdio to get input and print output and is used in a "piping" fashion, for example directly in a terminal shell or as a part of a SSH sub-system, and therefore has no direct knowledge of whether the NETCONF transport is over SSH or not.

+Further, the ``source-host`` parameter is set only in certain circumstances when the source host is in fact known.
+This includes native RSTCONF for example.

 Default handling
 ----------------
 Clixon treats default data according to what is defined as explicit basic mode in `RFC 6243: With-defaults Capability for NETCONF <http://www.rfc-editor.org/rfc/rfc6243.txt>`_, i.e. the server consider any data node that is not explicitly set data to be default data.